All Episodes

 Another thing, it was also absolutely devastating, which suggests that this is a new disease.

-Terrible effects, fatal insanity, fatalities.
+Terrible effects, fatal, you know, insanity fatalities.

 So that seems pretty clear.

-There's also evidence of syphilitic bone damage among native peoples going way back in North America.
+There's also evidence of syphilitic bone damage among Native peoples going way back in North America.

 So I think it's pretty safe to say that.